zchee/neovim-wiki/GSoC-2019-Ideas.md

 - For example `Screen:_handle_grid_line()` consumes a line event, and updates some tables (self._grids and self._attr_table).
     - And those tables are literally the contents of the fake UI that `Screen:expect()` tests against.

+Use cases:

+- Connect to any Nvim.
+Unlike tmux, Nvim UI client can connect to any other running Nvim, including GUIs.
+- Potential for using `libnvim` as the RPC core of any Nvim API client, to eliminate the need for clients to implement their own msgpack-RPC handling.

 **Expected Result:**

 Implement a TUI "remote UI" client.
 Modify the TUI subsystem so that it can display a remote Nvim instance.